 I also ask authors to individually respond to comments from readers of their promotions including in the weekly updates, as it does encourage both engagement and sales.

-One of the reviews for the book
+One of the great reviews for the book

 One of the recent reviews for Sir Chocolate and the Ice Cream Rainbow Fairies.